learn-co-students/scraping-flatiron-code-along-nyc-web-091619/README.md

 ```

 Notice that we are already requiring Nokogiri, open-uri and Pry at the top of
 the file.
-We are ready to us Nokogiri and open-uri to get our HTML.
+We are ready to use Nokogiri and open-uri to get our HTML.
 Add the
 following line to your `.get_page` method:

 ```ruby